camio/trivially_relocate_primitives/trivially_relocate_primitives.typ

 == Should this _replace_ `trivially_relocate` instead of compliment it?

+= Implementation

+// TODO: Discuss that this is a noop on most platforms.
+Discuss the ARM64e
+// implementation which directly sets the vtable pointers.

 = Alternatives considered

 // TODO: Add the alternative of ripping out trivial relocatability from the standard.